-If you recently received a sizable gift from mom and dad, don’t fret.
-When it comes to gift tax, the IRS generally holds the giver liable.
+If you recently received a sizable gift from Mom and Dad, don’t fret about the gift tax.
+The IRS generally holds the giver liable for taxes.
 And unless the person is handing over a small fortune, he or she won’t owe any gift taxes either.

-But if your parents are being generous, you might want to fill them in on how the IRS may look at that.
+But if your parents are being generous, you might want to fill them in on how the IRS views the transfer of money.
 This article would help you understand all about the gift tax.
-But because rules behind calculating gift tax can be complex, your parents should find a financial advisor if they might trigger a tax bill.
+But because rules behind calculating gift tax can be complex, your parents should find a financial advisor if their gift might trigger a tax bill.

-For tax year 2018, an individual can give up to $15,000 per person without informing Uncle Sam.
+For tax year 2019, an individual can give up to $15,000 per person without informing Uncle Sam.
 In 2022, that limit rises to $16,000.
 But even if your parent breaches that level, he or she may just need to file some paperwork.
 Your parent generally won’t owe an actual out-of-pocket tax payment unless gifts for the year push him or her beyond the lifetime gift tax exclusion.
-For tax year 2018, it stands at $11.2 million ($22.4 million if married filing jointly).
-It rises to $11.4 million in 2019 ($22.8 million if married filing jointly).
+For tax year 2019, it stands at $11.4 million ($22.8 million if married filing jointly).

 What Is the Gift Tax?

 The IRS may impose a gift tax on someone who transfers money or property to another person without getting something of at least equal value in return.
 However, that action depends on the amount.
 The IRS basically ignores gifts that don’t breach the annual gift tax exclusion.

 For tax year 2022, the annual gift tax exclusion stands at $16,000 ($32,000 for joint filers).
 This is up from $15,000 in 2021 ($30,000 for joint filers).